MonalBarse/NimbusFS/README.md

 # NimbusFS

-NimbusFS is a sophisticated distributed file system designed to provide efficient and reliable data storage across multiple nodes ensuring redundancy and high availability.
+NimbusFS is a sophisticated distributed file storage system designed to provide efficient and reliable data storage across multiple nodes ensuring redundancy and high availability.

 **Note:** I am currently in the process of building NimbusFS and will update this README with more detailed information soon.